 - A comfortable bed is important – a specialist bed will help to protect and support their joints, giving them a more comfortable rest, so choosing an orthopaedic bed will help.

 - Joint aids soothe stiffness – for dogs with stiffness, joint supplements can help to soothe joints and support mobility.
-YuMOVE Dog is designed to do just that, helping them to feel happier.
+YuMOVE Joint Care for Dogs is designed to do just that, helping them to feel happier.

 Are your dog walks taking a bit longer?